 - Drug-Induced Hepatitis

 Drug-induced hepatitis is a redness and swelling (inflammation) of the liver that is caused by a harmful (toxic) amount of certain medicines.

 Dry skin is a very common skin condition.
 It can make your skin feel irritated and itchy.
 Dry skin often worsens in the winter when the air is cold and dry.
 Bathing often also makes it worse.
 With no treatment, dry skin may become flaky or scaly.

 - Dupuytren's Contracture

-This disease usually begins with a thickening of the skin in the palm of the hand.
-This may develop into a hard lump or thick band that eventually causes the fingers to contract.
+Dupuytren's contracture is an abnormal thickening of the skin in the palm of your hand at the base of your fingers.
+This thickened area may develop into a hard lump or thick band.
+Over time, it can cause the fingers to curl in toward your palm.

 - Ear Infections

 Detailed information on ear infections, including otitis externa (swimmer's ear) and otitis media

 Detailed information on ear pinning surgery, including who might be a candidate for the procedure and possible complications of the procedure